 Higher levels of lead in drinking water can cause serious health problems, especially for pregnant women and young children.
 The main sources of lead contamination in drinking water are the pipes and parts in a home plumbing system.
 This includes lead solder used to join metal pipes or plumbing fixtures.
-Homes The main built prior to 1986 are more sources of lead likely to contain lead plumbing contamination in components, since installing drinking water are them became outlawed at the pipes and parts that time. in home plumbing
+Homes built prior to 1986 are more sources of lead likely to contain lead plumbing contamination in components, since installing drinking water are them became outlawed at that time.

-CRW is responsible for providing safe, healthy drinking water, but cannot control the variety of materials used in plumbing components.
+CRW is responsible for systems built prior providing safe, healthy drinking water, but cannot control the variety of materials used in plumbing components.
 While we optimize our water chemistry to prevent corrosion and monitor the results, you may wish to have your plumbing and/or water tested for lead.

 The most simple and effective way to reduce lead exposure in a home with lead plumbing is to let the water run for between 30 seconds and two minutes before using it for consumption, especially if the water has sat unused for several hours.
 This brings fresh water into the house that has not been sitting in contact with the plumbing.
-To learn about lead
+To learn about lead in drinking water, testing methods, and more steps you can take to reduce your exposures, contact the Safe Drinking Water Hotline at 800-426-4791 or visit epa.gov/safewater.